cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_mboxlist.rst

 .. option:: -d

-    Dump the contents of the database to standard output in a portable flat-text format.
-NOTE: In Cyrus versions 2.2.13 and earlier, the dump format did not include the mailbox type flags, breaking remote mailboxes (frontends, mupdate master, unified backends) when undumped.
+    Dump the contents of the database to standard output in JSON format.

 .. option:: -x